How to Get Out of a Gym Membership (2020 Update)

 1. Read your contract

-In order to know what are your rights under your gym membership, it is advised to request a copy of the contract.
-This allows you to so you can review the fine print.
-As gym contracts are normally binding legal documents, it is important to have a copy of this in a safe place.
+In order to know what are your rights under your gym membership, you should request a copy of your contract.
+This allows you to review the fine print.
+As gym contracts are normally binding legal documents, it is important to have a copy of this and keep it in a safe place.
 Your gym should be able to supply you with your contract.
 Chain gyms may also have their membership terms and conditions on their website.